 What does Joe need to do?

 He begins by creating a user account here at the Online School.
-He follows the instructions provided at this link.
+He follows the instructions provided .

-Joe then selects the Network Certification Program from the course listings:
+Joe then selects the Network Certification Program from the home page:

 Joe is ready to take his tests!
 You can read more about the tests in the next section and follow more about Joe there as well.

 The Initial Network Skills Assessment Tests

 Contrary to all certification programs, this program requires the student to test first.

 Prior to taking any of the classes, the student must take the INSA Tests associated with the level you are attempting to certify.